plone/training/voltoaddons/01-addon-basics.rst

     npm install -g @plone/generator-volto
     yo @plone/volto myvoltoproject

-The yo-based generator partially integrates addons (it can generate a package.json with addons and workspaces already specified).
+The yo-based generator partially integrates addons (it can generate a ``package.json`` with addons and workspaces already specified).

 Addons - first look
 -------------------

 Although still in their infancy, 2020 is the year of the Volto addons.
-The Bethoven Sprint was a key moment in taking a common decision on how to load the addons and what capabilities they should have.
-Once the addons configuration mechanism was added to Volto, many open source generic addons were published.
+The Bethoven Sprint was a key moment in arriving at a consensus on how to load the addons and what capabilities they should have.
+With a common understanding on what exactly is an addon, many new addons were published and can now be integrated with unmodified Volto projects.

-The collective/awesome-volto repo tracks of most of them (submit PRs if there's anything missing!).
+The ``collective/awesome-volto`` repo tracks most of them (submit PRs if there's anything missing!).

 An addon can be almost anything that a Volto project can be.
-Addons can:
+They can:

 - provide additional views and blocks
 - override or extend Volto's builtin views, blocks, settings